 Consider using digital signage.
 You might want to have one or two screens put up in your pizzeria, and instead of having them on a TV channel, use them to advertise, or display menus and items on the menu, promotional deals, or other information.
 You can design your own digital signage with free digital signage software.

-These days people most often find businesses by asking their phone about it.
+These days people most often find businesses by asking their phones about it.
 If you want to appear when someone asks "where is the nearest pizza shop?", be sure to register for Google My Business.
-Also, consider setting up a Yelp! page and asking happy customers to rate your business.
+Also, consider setting up a Yelp page and asking happy customers to rate your business.

 Pay-per-click advertising and optimizing your website for search can also have huge payoffs.
 Do extensive research on these topics or hire a local agency to help you.

 How much does it cost to open a pizza shop?